You really can’t beat a Classic Arrabiata Sauce. Served with Penne and Smoked Sausage, this truly is the perfect mid week family dinner!

 - 2 tbsp finely diced Fresh Parsley, plus extra to serve

-- Push to the edges of the pan then add your garlic & chilli flakes into the centre.
-Fry for a couple of minutes until the garlic begins to brown.
-Meanwhile pop your pasta in salted boiling water and cook until al dente, reserving 1/2 cup / 125ml starchy pasta water just before draining.
+- Push to the edges of the pan then add the garlic & chilli flakes into the centre.
+Fry for a minute or so until the garlic begins to very lightly colour (careful it doesn't burn).

-- Add your pasta then stir through your parmesan and parsley.
-Serve with extra parmesan/parsley and enjoy!
+- Serve with extra parmesan/parsley and enjoy!

 Your Private Notes: